TTP: Test-Time Padding for Adversarial Detection and Robust Adaptation on Vision-Language Models: Experiments

 \subsection{Results}

 \textbf{Results on various datasets.} We first evaluate TTP on fine-grained classification datasets.
-As shown in Table~\ref{tab:vitb32}, with ViT-B/32 as the backbone, our proposed TTP achieves an average adversarial accuracy of 39.7\% under 100-step PGD attacks with $\epsilon=4/255$.
-Across all benchmark datasets and baselines (i.e., TTC~\cite{xing2025clip}, Ensemble, MTA~\cite{zanella2024test}, and R-TPT~\cite{sheng2025r}), TTP consistently delivers superior adversarial robustness, demonstrating that trainable test-time padding significantly improves model resilience against adversarial perturbations.
+As shown in Tab.~\ref{tab:vitb32}, with ViT-B/32 as the backbone, TTP achieves an average adversarial accuracy of 39.7\% under 100-step PGD attacks with $\epsilon=4/255$.
+Across all benchmark datasets and baselines , TTP consistently delivers superior adversarial robustness, demonstrating that trainable test-time padding significantly improves model resilience against adversarial perturbations.
 Compared to the state-of-the-art method R-TPT, TTP achieves an average performance improvement of 4.4\%.

 Notably, TTC, which also adopts a detection-then-defense strategy, exhibits poor robustness under such a strong attack, with an average adversarial accuracy of just 6.8\%.
 This is mainly due to its low detection accuracy on adversarial examples in high-strength attack scenarios.
-As illustrated earlier in Figure~\ref{fig:vsttc}, TTC suffers from limited detection accuracy across different datasets and model architectures.
+As illustrated earlier in Fig.~\ref{fig:vsttc}, TTC suffers from limited detection accuracy across different datasets and model architectures.
 If the detection step fails to differentiate clean samples from adversarial ones, adversarial examples may be misclassified as clean and evade robust adaptation, while clean samples might erroneously undergo robust adaptation, resulting in a loss of clean accuracy.
-In contrast, TTP achieves nearly 100\% detection accuracy across diverse model architectures and datasets (also shown in Figure~\ref{fig:vsttc}), greatly improving the targeting of subsequent robust adaptation and substantially enhancing adversarial robustness.
+In contrast, TTP achieves nearly 100\% detection accuracy across diverse model architectures and datasets (also shown in Fig.~\ref{fig:vsttc}), greatly improving the targeting of subsequent robust adaptation and substantially enhancing adversarial robustness.